Private Portfolio Partners LLC Purchases 57 Shares of Vanguard Large-Cap ETF (NYSEARCA:VV)

-Private Portfolio Partners LLC grew its position in Vanguard Large-Cap ETF (NYSEARCA:VV) by 0.4% during the third quarter, HoldingsChannel.com reports.
-The firm owned 13,640 shares of the company’s stock after buying an additional 57 shares during the quarter.
-Vanguard Large-Cap ETF accounts for approximately 0.8% of Private Portfolio Partners LLC’s investment portfolio, making the stock its 29th biggest holding.
+Private Portfolio Partners LLC grew its position in shares of Vanguard Large-Cap ETF (NYSEARCA:VV) by 0.4% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 13,640 shares of the company’s stock after buying an additional 57 shares during the quarter.
+Vanguard Large-Cap ETF makes up about 0.8% of Private Portfolio Partners LLC’s investment portfolio, making the stock its 29th biggest position.
 Private Portfolio Partners LLC’s holdings in Vanguard Large-Cap ETF were worth $2,741,000 at the end of the most recent reporting period.

 Other institutional investors have also recently modified their holdings of the company.
-GSA Capital Partners LLP raised its holdings in Vanguard Large-Cap ETF by 2.8% during the second quarter.
-GSA Capital Partners LLP now owns 2,063 shares of the company’s stock worth $414,000 after acquiring an additional 56 shares in the last quarter.
-US Bancorp DE raised its holdings in Vanguard Large-Cap ETF by 26.7% during the second quarter.
-US Bancorp DE now owns 19,299 shares of the company’s stock worth $3,874,000 after acquiring an additional 4,069 shares in the last quarter.
-FDx Advisors Inc. raised its holdings in Vanguard Large-Cap ETF by 13.0% during the second quarter.
-FDx Advisors Inc. now owns 3,603 shares of the company’s stock worth $723,000 after acquiring an additional 414 shares in the last quarter.
-J.W.
-Cole Advisors Inc. raised its holdings in Vanguard Large-Cap ETF by 85.0% during the second quarter.
-J.W.
-Cole Advisors Inc. now owns 7,898 shares of the company’s stock worth $1,585,000 after acquiring an additional 3,629 shares in the last quarter.
-Finally, Valmark Advisers Inc. raised its holdings in Vanguard Large-Cap ETF by 15.1% during the second quarter.
-Valmark Advisers Inc. now owns 1,558 shares of the company’s stock worth $313,000 after acquiring an additional 204 shares in the last quarter.
+Chicago Capital LLC bought a new stake in Vanguard Large-Cap ETF during the third quarter worth about $35,000.
+WestHill Financial Advisors Inc. acquired a new position in shares of Vanguard Large-Cap ETF during the third quarter worth approximately $84,000.
+Turim 21 Investimentos Ltda. acquired a new position in shares of Vanguard Large-Cap ETF during the second quarter worth approximately $101,000.
+Strategic Asset Management LLC acquired a new position in shares of Vanguard Large-Cap ETF during the third quarter worth approximately $104,000.
+Finally, Koshinski Asset Management Inc. acquired a new position in shares of Vanguard Large-Cap ETF during the third quarter worth approximately $141,000.

 Vanguard Large-Cap Index Fund (the Fund) seeks to track the performance of a benchmark index that measures the investment return of large-capitalization stocks.
 The Fund employs a passive management investment approach designed to track the performance of the MSCI US Prime Market 750 Index, a diversified index predominantly made up of stocks of large United States companies.